 It’s thought that an average person makes about 35,000 decisions per day.
 For an online store owner, some days a good portion of these decisions could be spent choosing products for your online store.

-Those choices are not easy to make.
-After all—these products will represent your brand and showcase your unique designs.
+These choices are not easy to make.
+After all, the products you select will represent your brand and showcase your unique designs.